-Unadjusted survey counts from all surveys during 2002-2013 are shown for Chum, Coho, and Chinook in Appendices 2.2-2.5.
+Unadjusted survey counts from all surveys during 2002-2014 are shown for Chum, Coho, and Chinook in Appendices 2.2-2.5.
 The typical period of peak spawning was the last week of October for Chum, the second week of December for Coho, and the last half of October for Chinook.
 This resulted in the survey period encompassing nearly the entire migration of all target species (Appendices 2.2-2.4).
 The reliability of estimates depends on surveys encompassing the entire migration but particularly peak conditions.
 In some years, run curve peaks for Chum, Coho and Chinook were poorly defined as a result of missed or partial surveys during high water events (see interim data reports for individual years for more details; Decker and Macnair 2009; Macnair 2004, 2005, 2006).
 In 2003 and 2005, the run timing curve was poorly defined for Pink salmon because substantial numbers of Pinks were already present in the spawning area at the time of the first survey, and survey data were sparse in the latter half of the spawning period on account of high flows (Appendix 2.6).
 For Chum and Chinook (with the exception of 2007 for Chinook), the beginning, peak and end of the spawning period was generally well defined each year, other than in 2012 when surveys missed the peak (Appendices 2.3, 2.5).
 The beginning of the spawning period was well defined for Coho, but in some years of the study (2002, 2004, 2005, and 2011), significant numbers of Coho were still present during the final survey (Appendix 2.4).
 For modeling purposes, the maximum length of the spawning period for Chum, Pink, Coho, and Chinook were 119 (September 3 - December 30), 82 (September 1 - November 21), 130 (September 20 - January 27), and 99 (September 3 - December 10), respectively.

-Water column visibility ranged from 0.7-3.0 m and average 1.4 m among surveyed sites in 2013 (Table 2.1).
-During 2013, survey conditions were favourable allowing for 19 surveys generally 7-10 days apart.
-Visibility in the lower river below the gravel mines was sufficient to not precluded surveys at index sites A and B during 2013.
+Water column visibility ranged from 0.7-3.0 m and average 1.4 m among surveyed sites in 2014 (Table 2.1).
+During 2014, survey conditions were moderate allowing for 19 surveys generally 5-10 days apart.
+As has been the case during previous years, visibility during 2014 was highest during September (>3m) and variable but typically lower during the remaining surveys (0.8-1.4m).
+Visibility in the lower river below the gravel mines was sufficient to not precluded surveys at index sites A and B during 2014.
 Once Chum spawning was complete surveys excluded Site A since Coho counts from this section are typically less than 1% of the total for any survey (see Table 2.3).